 Listing 7-13: Bringing the add_to_waitlist function into scope with use, which is unidiomatic

-While both Listing 7-11 and 7-13 accomplish the same thing, Listing 7-11 is the idiomatic way to bring a function into scope with use.
-Bringing the function’s parent module into scope with use so we have to specify the parent module when calling the function makes it clear that the function isn’t locally defined, while still minimizing repetition of the full path.
+Although both Listing 7-11 and 7-13 accomplish the same task, Listing 7-11 is the idiomatic way to bring a function into scope with use.
+Bringing the function’s parent module into scope with use so we have to specify the parent module when calling the function makes it clear that the function isn’t locally defined while still minimizing repetition of the full path.
 The code in Listing 7-13 is unclear as to where add_to_waitlist is defined.

 On the other hand, when bringing in structs, enums, and other items with use, it’s idiomatic to specify the full path.
 Listing 7-14 shows the idiomatic way to bring the standard library’s HashMap struct into the scope of a binary crate.